welsaid/Pharmacy-Sales-Profitability-Analytics-using-DAX-Power-Query-and-Power-BI/README.md

 ---
 ### Key Insights
--
 - Germany which is the most profitable country (€439M), accounted for the majority of revenue and demand (€1.5M and €75,677 respectively).
-- While Non-promoted sales significantly outperformed promoted items and accounted for 92.5% of total profit, promoted products contributed only 7.5%, suggesting limited profitability impact from promotional activities.
+- While Non-promoted sales significantly outperformed promoted items and accounted for 92.5% of total profit, promoted products. contributed only 7.5%, suggesting limited profitability impact from promotional activities.
-- Over 70% of weak performers produced the same result as other pharmacies operating in the same region, suggesting a market problem
+- 70% pharmacies recorded high revenue as opposed to other with lower revenue in the same region, suggesting an issue in execution.
-- Profitability differs significantly by country, with higer margins concentrated in German cities and lower margins in Austria.
+- The analysis reveals a high revenue impact across from German Cities.

 ---
 ### Recommendations
-- Consider curating tailored discount and promotional activities in countries with low performance
-- Promoted products with low profit should be paired up with other product as part of a combo
+- Promoted products with low impact should be paired up with other high-impact products as part of a combo
+- Consider improving the product assortment and operational effectiveness of pharmacies with low perforing products
+- High priority should be given to regions with having low revenue impact while still considering scaling regions with high performance.